 Our Board of Directors ("Board") plays a key role in supporting sustainability initiatives.
 Our Group Managing Director and management team are responsible for identifying and managing EES risks and opportunities, as well as measuring our Group's sustainability performance.
-A high-level committee in Sustainability Management Committee ("SMC") has already been set up comprising the senior management to look into the various aspects of fulfilling our Group's obligation and commitment to ensuring an effective approach in the adoption and implementation of sustainability policy and practices.
-Our Group has also established a sub-committee, i.e. the Sustainability Working Group represented by mostly Head of Departments ("HOD"), Operations Managers and Accounts Executives from the various departments within the Group to manage and monitor the implementation and performance.
-The working group reports to the SMC and are categorised into different sub-groups based on their area of focus.
-Our Board plays the role as the highest governance body.
+To strengthen our sustainability commitment, a high-level committee namely Sustainability Management Committee ("SMC") has been established comprising predominantly personnel from the senior management to look into the various aspects of fulfilling our Group's obligation and commitment, and to ensure an effective approach in the adoption and implementation of sustainability policy and practices.
+To effectively discharge its responsibilities, the SMC is supported by a sub-committee, i.e. the Sustainability Working Group (SWG) represented by various personnel such as Heads of Departments, Operations Managers and Accounts Executives from the various departments.
+The SWG manages and monitors the implementation and performance of EES initiatives and then reports to the SMC.
+The SWG is further divided into different sub-groups based on their area of focus.